 Kiwis

-Another food that’s low in calories and may help us sleep better is kiwi.
-This study found that people who ate kiwi one hour before bed for a month experienced a 35% reduction in the time it took for them to fall asleep.
+Another low-calorie food that may help us sleep better is kiwi.
+This 2011 study found that people who ate kiwi one hour before bed for a month experienced a 35% reduction in the time it took for them to fall asleep.

 They also reported better sleep quality.
 The reason for this is unclear, but it may be linked to the high serotonin levels in kiwis.
 Serotonin is a neurotransmitter that’s essential for regulating sleep.

-An average-sized kiwi only contains around 60 calories.
-It also delivers 15% of our daily intake of fibre and twice as much vitamin C as an orange.
+An average-sized kiwi delivers 15% of our daily intake of fibre and twice as much vitamin C as an orange.

 4. Porridge